-Sometimes, when you check into your accommodation, you might find that your room has an unpleasant or unfamiliar smell.
+Sometimes, when you check into your hotel, you might find that your room has an unpleasant or unfamiliar smell.
 Scent can have a strong effect on your emotions and mood, so you might find it helpful and comforting to fill your space with a pleasing or familiar smell.
 When traveling alone, it’s easy to get overwhelmed and feel very out of your element.
 However, this can be combatted easily with something as simple as a travel candle!
-Votivo is a favorite brand of ours!

 “rareEarth uses GMO-free soy and bees waxes from farms in the USA and all cotton wicks in [their] handmade candles”